erick805/rickylau-dev/content/blog/react-hooks/index.md

 <h4 align="center">What is state in React?</h4>

-In simple terms, state is simply an object which contains all your key-value pairs, state determines how your components render & behave.
+In simple terms, state is simply an object which contains all your key-value pairs, state determines how your components render and behave.

 State allows your component to be dynamic and interactive.

-_State not to be confused with props is what is managed within the component, where as props is what gets passed to the component._
+_State not to be confused with `props` is what is managed within the component, where as `props` is what gets passed to the component._

 <h4 align="center">How classes manage local state in React</h4>

 Class components come from ES6 classes and is the default method for managing local state.
 It also allows for side effects to occur through lifecycle methods.

 In order to access and manage state in a class you have to initialize `this.state` as an object within your `constructor()`, name your local state as a key, and set its initial value as the key's value.

+`setState()` is the default method for updating the state in a class and this is what causes a component to re-render.

 Furthermore, it is recommended to call `setState()` every time you want to modify state correctly pre hooks.